 Modifier -25 allows for separate reporting for E/M and OMT services provided on the same date for initial and subsequent encounters.

 Report the appropriate CPT E/M service (99201-99215) code and the appropriate OMT code (98925-98929).
 Append Modifier -25 to the E/M service code.

 Documenting E/M Service: Document the patient’s chief complaint, history, examination and medical decision making.

-Documenting OMT: Document the region(s) identified during the exam diagnosed with but not limited to somatic dysfunction or disorders in the skeletal, arthrodial, myofascial and visceral structures as well as related vasuclar, lymphatic and neural elements.
-It may be beneficial (but not required) to prepare a procedure note detailing which regions were manipulated, the utilization of techniques and how the patient tolerated the treatment.
+Documenting OMT: Document the region(s) identified during the exam diagnosed with but not limited to somatic dysfunction or disorders in the skeletal, arthrodial, myofascial and visceral structures as well as related vascular, lymphatic and neural elements.
+It may be beneficial (but not required) to prepare a separate procedure note detailing which regions were manipulated, the utilization of techniques and how the patient tolerated the treatment.

 In order to accurately report E/M and OMT as separate services, they must be provided on the same date by the same physician.
 When documenting, it is important to understand how both services are connected, but why OMT should be separate from the E/M service.

 Patients typically present to the physician on the initial encounter to address acute problems and on subsequent encounters for re-evaluation and ongoing care, which may be related to the initial problem.

 After the decision is made to utilize OMT to treat the diagnosis, the physician begins the preservice work associated with OMT, followed by hands-on manipulation (intraservice) and concluding with the postservice work.

 Learn more tips for managing your practice with these on-demand webinars.

 Visit the AOA Online Store for more resources focused on helping you navigate the world of billing and coding, including the AOA's Guide to OMT Coding and Documentation.